ESA-Datalabs/datalabtools/docs/Pip installation in DATALABs basic Jupyterlab.md

 # Pip installation in DATALAB's basic jupyterlab

+## Official Documentation

+Package installation is well documented in the [official documentation](https://www.datalabs.esa.int/help), at the  ["getting started with jupyter datalabs" helppage](https://s2e2.cosmos.esa.int/www/esadatalabs_iapplications/Getting_started_with_Jupyter_datalabs.html).

+## Workaround

+Incase the above documentation should not work, the following is a (non recommended) workaround.
 The python environment in DATALAB's jupyterlab is essentially a conda environment.
 To install further python packages the following should be done: